Ghyro/Mettec/README.md

 #### 5. Migration

+In general, migrations will be applied first time by EF Core once app starts against database.
+If you need a new migration, please follow those steps:

-Install dotnet-ef globally on your local machine:
+Install dotnet-ef globally on your local machine (one time):

 ```
 dotnet tool install --global dotnet-ef
 ```

 - Go to `backend` folder in terminal.
-- Create EF migration with command:
+- Create EF migration with command (each time for a new migration):

 ```
 dotnet ef migrations add {MIGRATION_NAME} --project MettecService.DataAccess --startup-project MettecService.API